VeryCuteLookingCat/In-depth-guide-to-VM-obfsucation/README.md

 ## Mutations
 Mutations can affect every part of an obfuscated binary or script.
 They often provide the highest level of security among obfuscation techniques.
 Mutations involve maintaining a pool of different variations of CPUs, deserializers, bytecode formats, and other components.
 This approach introduces chaos, randomness, and unpredictability into the obfuscated output.
 For example, Variation #1 of the CPU could be paired with Variation #6 of the deserializer, ensuring that no two outputs share any form of similarity.
 ## Control Flow Obfuscation
 Control flow obfuscation is usually one of the hardest parts to reverse engineer.
 It tampers with the linear flow of code to add chaos.
-Instead of having the CPU contain a list of all of the opcodes in order, It swaps the order of the code around.
-Think of taking a block of code, putting it in a bag, tossing it around and the contents are obfuscated.
-This is possible by having a loop that keeps track of the iterations.
-Each time the iteration count increases, a new segment of code is ran.
-Example:
+Instead of having the CPU process a list of opcodes in order, it swaps the order of the code around.
+Think of taking a block of code, putting it in a bag, tossing it around, and the contents become obfuscated.

+This is possible by having a loop that keeps track of the current iteration.
+Each time the iteration count changes, a new segment of code is run.
+For example:
 ```lua
 local inst = 0
 local TestVariable = 0